Derived deformation theory of algebraic structures

-where the homotopy semi-direct product in the middle is defined in the next section~\ref{SS:ifntyaction}.
-It turns out that this semi-direct product is the tangent incarnation of the non trivial action of $\underline{haut}(X)$ on the moduli space $P_{\infty}\{X\}$ at a topological level.
+where the middle term is defined in the next section~\ref{SS:ifntyaction}.
+It turns out that this is the tangent incarnation of the non trivial action of $\underline{haut}(X)$ on the moduli space $P_{\infty}\{X\}$ at a topological level.
 Taking this action into account in the deformation theory of $(X,\varphi)$ means, on the one hand deforming the $P_{\infty}$-algebra structure with compatible deformations of the differential (equivalence of the middle fiber sequence with the left one), on the other hand deforming $(X,\varphi)$ \emph{in the $\infty$-category of $P_{\infty}$-algebras} (equivalence of the middle fiber sequence with the right one).

 The plan is as follows.
 First, we construct two equivalences of fiber sequences of derived groups fitting in the diagram